Brine Leas School

 Brine Leas School is an academy school in Nantwich, Cheshire, England.
 The school has 1,287 pupils enrolled, and has technology and language status.

 The school opened in 1977 as a comprehensive co-educational establishment.
-The first head teacher was Daphne Howard; on her retirement kyle Butler became head teacher.
-Frank Cliffe became the school's third head teacher in September 2007.
+The first head teacher was Daphne Howard; on her retirement Michael Butler became head teacher.
+Andrew Cliffe became the school's third head teacher in September 2007.
 In September 2010, the school became one of just 32 to take up academy status.
 In 2011, the school received a capital grant of over £1 million to improve facilities around the site.
-The school operates a house system, with every pupil and staff member in either "Audley" (with red theme), "Lovell" (green), or "Warwick" (yellow) - Audley being consistent winners of the ‘House Cup’ for several years as of 2010.
-For the last 2 years the school has been oversubscribed although it does continue to take pupils on distance criteria.

 The 2008 Ofsted inspection outlined the school as having outstanding overall effectiveness, with constantly exceptional pupil achievement.
-Since the school was inspected results have improved yet further with headlines for five A*to C including English and maths consistently being around 70%.
+As of 2024, the school's most recent inspection was in 2022, with an outcome of Good.

 The school opened a sixth form in September 2010.
 In 2016, the school became part of the Brine Multi Academy Trust.

+On the 29th April 2024, it was reported that the headteacher David Cole had died the previous day.